 Ain’t no big deal, it’s innocent

-The lyrics to I Kissed a Girl end with “I kissed a girl and I liked it / I liked it,” confirming what we now know.
+The tongue in cheek lyrics of the song end with the confirmation of what we now know.
 Katy Perry kissed a girl and she liked it.

 “I’m just a singer-songwriter, honestly.
 I speak my truths, and I paint my fantasies into these little bite-size pop songs,” said Perry.
 “For instance, I kissed a girl and I liked it.
 Truth be told, I did more than that.”